alphagov/forms/design/features/user-management/group-admin/readme.md

 ### Task list page - trial
 ![Task list page](/design/features/user-management/screenshots-v1/group-admin-screenshots/010-tasklistpage-trial.png)
-*Example of a task list page for a trial group with a changed content for "Make your form live.
+*Example of a task list page for a trial group with content changed for "Make your form live" section.
 Changed content is as follows "You cannot make this form live because it’s in a ‘trial’ group.
 Find out how to upgrade the group so you can make forms live.*

 ### Task list page - active
 ![Task list page](/design/features/user-management/screenshots-v1/group-admin-screenshots/010-tasklistpage-active.png)